+Many enslaved people at Monticello married.
 Although slaves in Virginia could not marry legally, the institution of marriage was taken very seriously by enslaved men and women at Monticello and elsewhere across the state.
 Enduring unions seem to have been the rule at Monticello.
 Records reveal only one marriage that involved separation and taking of new partners.
-Jefferson recognized the marriages of his slaves, regularly referring to an individual's "husband" or "wife," and he did not separate spouses through sale or gift (although couples were sometimes temporarily separated because of their occupations).
+Jefferson recognized the marriages of his slaves, regularly referring to an individual's "husband" or "wife," and he wrote that he preferred to not separate spouses through sale or gift (although couples were sometimes temporarily separated because of their occupations and children were sometimes sold or gifted away from their families).

 Over the sixty years of Jefferson's residence at Monticello, what was called "abroad" marriage (marrying outside the boundaries of the plantation) became more and more common.
 The expanding web of kinship made it increasingly difficult to find an unrelated spouse and young men often outnumbered young women.
 From the 1780s to the 1820s, adults under 45 who appear without spouses in Jefferson's slave rolls rose from one-third of the adult population to almost two-thirds.
 We assume that most of the women with children but without husbands and many of the apparently "single" men had "abroad" spouses.